javierarce/javier.computer/_includes/about.md

 |[Reading](/reading)|Books I'm reading / I've read / I will read / I won't read|
 |[Contact](/contact) | Contact form & email |
 |[About](/about) | You are here |

-Add this [RSS](/feed.xml) feed to your favorite feed reader to get the updates.

 ### Pages